alexispaljic/itn-web/README.md

 ### 2. Install Dependencies

-Codespace will automatically install your dependencies.
+Codespace should automatically install your dependencies.
 If you work locally, type:

 ```bash
 npm install
 ```

-### 3. Start development Server
+### 3. Start a Web Server

 The command